reeseovine/dotfiles-old/README.md

 compton has the ability to set window transparency but I chose to forgo this feature in favor of creating transparent areas within some apps.
 I then turned off transparency and blurring in compton's config for any program that's opaque.

 ### [polybar](polybar)
 This was actually one of the first pieces I added to my environment.
 I started with [this theme](https://github.com/adi1090x/polybar-themes#-polybar-4) and heavily modified it over time using [polybar's wiki](https://github.com/polybar/polybar/wiki) for help.
-As you can probably tell it looks rather different but I'll keep the attribution anyway just for record-keeping's sake
+As you can probably tell it looks rather different but I'll keep the attribution anyway just for record-keeping's sake.

+There's the `main` bar, and one called `secondary` which is stripped down for multi-monitor setups.

 ### [dunst](dunst/dunstrc)
 A notification daemon that displays desktop notifications.
 The style is pretty extensively customizable, but sadly the one thing that it can't do is variable transparency, so it has to be applied to the entire thing.
 Luckily it's not too noticeable (in my opinion).
 It doesn't use colors from wal because I think it looks cleaner without them.